Julian-O/PySLOBS/PROGRESS.md

  ### Progress Chart

- This unwieldy chart is colour-coded to show progress towards getting every Service, Class, Property, Event and Method available on the API both implemented and part of exercise code so they can be repeatable checked.
+ This unwieldy chart is colour-coded to show progress towards getting every Service, Class, Property, Event and Method available on the API covered by the exercise code.

  ![Progress Chart](progress_chart.png)